Fallout of '08 bailout looms over Washington negotiations

 "Back in '08 there was an industry to blame," said Eric Cantor, the former Republican House Majority Leader who lost his 2014 primary to Dave Brat, a little-known economics professor backed by the tea party.
 "And that's exactly where the government aid and assistance went — to the industry that was the facilitator of the problem."

 That's where the coronavirus crisis most starkly differs from the financial collapse.
-There's no corporate interest to blame and economic activity has slowed dramatically or halted for virtually ever sector.
+There's no corporate interest to blame and economic activity has slowed dramatically or halted for virtually every sector.

 "We had the financial crisis because people did bad things," said Barney Frank, a former Massachusetts Democratic congressman who helped author a 2010 bill that was the most sweeping overhaul of financial regulation since the Great Depression.
 "Nobody's done bad things to get the coronavirus."